There are three ways a resource consent application can be processed, depending on the effects the proposal is likely to have.

 The timeframe for processing a non-notified application is generally 20 working days.
 This is extended if additional information needs to be provided, or a hearing is needed.

-Where the adverse effects beyond the adjacent properties are minor but the affected neighbours have not given their written approval, an application must be limited notified.
-A limited notified application is not advertised in the newspapers, but the Council informs any affected neighbours who have not provided written approval to the application.
-These neighbours are the only people who are allowed to make a submission on the application.
+An application must be limited notified if the Council considers that the adverse effects beyond the adjacent properties are minor, but there will be effects on one or more neighbours and not everyone has given their written approval.
+Council sends a letter inviting submissions from the affected neighbours who have not provided written approval to the application.
+They are the only people who are allowed to make a submission on the application.

-The decision on whether an application is non-notified, limited notified or publicly notified is made by the Council, based on the rules in the District Plan and criteria set out in the Resource Management Act 1991.
+The decision on whether an application is non-notified, limited notified or publicly notified is made by the Council, based on the rules in the District Plan(external link) and criteria set out in the Resource Management Act 1991.
 These include whether adverse effects will be minor and whether all affected parties have given their written approval to the application.

 A wide range of factors are taken into account when deciding whether adverse effects are minor, and who might be affected by a proposal.
 These include: